-- 1. \$480 for each dependent, which amount will be adjusted by HUD annually in accordance with the Consumer Price Index, rounded to the next lowest multiple of \$25. - 2. \$525 for any elderly family or disabled family, which amount will be adjusted annually in accordance with the Consumer Price Index, rounded to the next lowest multiple of \$25. - 3.
-The sum of the following, to the extent the sum exceeds ten percent of annual income: - a.
-Unreimbursed health and medical care expenses of any elderly family or disabled family; and - b.
+- 1. \$480 for each dependent, which amount will be adjusted by HUD annually in accordance with the Consumer Price Index, rounded to the next lowest multiple of \$25. - 2.
+HOTMA \$525, Pre HOTMA \$400 for any elderly family or disabled family, which amount will be adjusted annually in accordance with the Consumer Price Index, rounded to the next lowest multiple of \$25. - 3.
+The sum of the following, to the extent the sum exceeds five percent of annual income: - Unreimbursed health and medical care expenses of any elderly family or disabled family; and

+- b.
 Unreimbursed reasonable attendant care and auxiliary apparatus expenses for each member of the family who is a person with a disability, to the extent necessary to enable any member of the family (including the members who is a person with a disability) to be employed.
-This deduction may not exceed the combined earned income received by adult family members who are able to work because of such attendant care or auxiliary apparatus; and - 4.
-Any reasonable childcare expenses necessary to enable a member of the family to be employed or to further his or her education. - 5.
+This deduction may not exceed the combined earned income received by adult family members who are able to work because of such attendant care or auxiliary apparatus; and - Any reasonable childcare expenses necessary to enable a member of the family to be employed or to further his or her education. - 5.
 Financial hardship exemption for unreimbursed health and medical care expenses and reasonable attendant care and auxiliary apparatus expenses.
-Phased-in relief: - a.
-Eligibility for relief: To receive hardship relief the family must have received a deduction from annual income because the sum of - 1) unreimbursed expenses for health and medical care, plus - 2) unreimbursed care and apparatus expenses for a disabled family member that permit a family member to work - 3) that exceeded 3 percent of annual income - b.
-Form of relief: - 1) Beginning with the first recertification after 1/1/2024, the family will receive a deduction totaling the sum of - a) unreimbursed expenses for health and medical care, plus - b) unreimbursed care and apparatus expenses for a disabled family member that permit a family member to work - c) that exceed 5 percent of annual income. - 2) At the second annual recertification (12 months after the recertification in b.1) above), the family will receive a deduction totaling the sum of
+Phased-in relief: - Eligibility for relief: To receive hardship relief the family must have received a deduction from annual income because the sum of - 1) unreimbursed expenses for health and medical care, plus - unreimbursed care and apparatus expenses for a disabled family member that permit a family member to work - 3) that exceeded 3 percent of annual income - b.
+Form of relief: - Beginning with the first recertification after 1/1/2024, the family will receive a deduction totaling the sum of - a) unreimbursed expenses for health and medical care, plus - unreimbursed care and apparatus expenses for a disabled family member that permit a family member to work - c) that exceed 5 percent of annual income. - 2) At the second annual recertification (12 months after the recertification in b.1) above), the family will receive a deduction totaling the sum of - a) unreimbursed expenses for health and medical care plus - b) unreimbursed care and apparatus expenses for a disabled family member that permit a family member to work - c) that exceed 7.5 percent of annual income. - 3) At the third annual recertification (24 months after the recertification in b.1) above) the family must receive a deduction totaling the sum of - a) unreimbursed expenses for health and medical care, plus - b) unreimbursed care and apparatus expenses for a disabled family member that permit a family member to work - c) that exceed 10 percent of annual income. - Additional relief may be available financial relief for an elderly or disabled family or a family that includes a person with disabilities that is experiencing financial hardship. - a.
+Eligibility for relief: To receive hardship relief under this paragraph, a family must demonstrate that the family's applicable health and medical care expenses or reasonable attendant care and auxiliary apparatus expenses increased, or the family's financial hardship is a result of a change of circumstances (as defined by the